gscrow/dressipi-com/_downloads/success-story-river-island.markdown

 ## In our free case study you will learn:

-- How River Island evolved beyond generic segmentation and product recommendations to true personalisation
+- How River Island evolved beyond generic segmentation and product recommendations to fashion-focussed personalisation

-- How Dressipi is helping River Island deliver on their long-term personalisation roadmap
+- How Dressipi is helping River Island deliver on their long-term personalisation and data roadmap

 - The positive revenue growth delivered through the partnership